Rocky Linux vs. CentOS: How Do They Differ?

 Community

-CentOS was created as a free community-developed Linux distribution and became a synonym for stability and enterprise-grade operating systems.
-The CentOS Linux community is still active, however, Red Hat stated they would no longer develop CentOS Linux since it would confront their CentOS Stream plan.
+CentOS was created as a free, community-developed Linux distribution and became a synonym for stability and enterprise-grade operating systems.
+The CentOS Linux community is still active; however, Red Hat stated it would no longer develop CentOS Linux since it would conflict with its CentOS Stream plan.

 The community can continue using the RHEL open-source code to build packages.
-However, without the official support and the CentOS brand focused on CentOS Stream, it is likely that the community will decrease.
+However, without official support and a CentOS brand focused on CentOS Stream, it is likely the community will decrease.

 On the other hand, Rocky Linux is becoming a popular replacement for CentOS.
 Its forums allow users to discuss events, provide help, or obtain more information on new releases.
-The number of Rocky users is rising, resulting in a thriving community actively involved in developing the OS, just like it used to be with CentOS.
+The number of Rocky users is rising, resulting in a thriving community actively involved in developing the OS, just as it was with CentOS.

 Stability

 CentOS Stream is based on the RHEL development branch and is always a minor version ahead of RHEL.
-Therefore, CentOS Stream comes with a rolling release approach instead of point releases, causing potential stability issues.
+Therefore, CentOS Stream uses a rolling release model rather than point releases, which can lead to stability issues.
 This rules it out for organizations running mission-critical servers.

-On the other hand, Rocky Linux focuses on what CentOS used to - stability and performance.
-The stability is ensured by being a downstream of RHEL and building the releases using code from the upstream RHEL version.
+On the other hand, Rocky Linux focuses on what CentOS used to be known for: stability and performance.
+Stability is ensured by being downstream of RHEL and by building releases using code from the upstream RHEL version.
 This guarantees the same stability, performance, and app compatibility as RHEL and CentOS Linux.

-Each Rocky Linux release comes with 10-year support lifecycles, unlike CentOS Stream.
+Each Rocky Linux release comes with a 10-year support lifecycle, unlike CentOS Stream.
 The longer lifecycle and official support for Rocky Linux imply better support for new apps and increased stability.

 Security

-The main CentOS security feature was the Security-Enhanced Linux (SELinux) system.
+The main CentOS security feature was Security-Enhanced Linux (SELinux).
 This feature provides access control policies for various processes and files, creating multi-level security protection.
-SELinux is used on CentOS, Rocky Linux, and RHEL by default in order to secure an extra layer of security for the system.
+SELinux is enabled by default on CentOS, Rocky Linux, and RHEL to provide an extra layer of security for the system.

 CentOS Stream is less secure than CentOS Linux and RHEL because Red Hat announced that it would address security issues in CentOS Stream after they are resolved in the current RHEL release.

-Rocky Linux also uses the SELinux security system to implement a robust MAC (Mandatory Access Control) architecture.
+Rocky Linux also uses SELinux to implement a robust MAC (Mandatory Access Control) architecture.
 MAC allows Rocky to create a containment system by separating information confidentiality and integrity.
-There are no superusers or the traditional rights system approach.
+There are no superusers, and there is no traditional rights system approach.

 Use Cases

 CentOS Linux stood out as a valid choice for web hosting.
-According to a survey from W3Tech, CentOS was the third most popular Linux OS for web servers.
+According to a W3Tech survey, CentOS was the third-most-popular Linux OS for web servers.
 Additionally, CentOS Linux was also chosen over Scientific Linux in the scientific community.
 The particle physics and accelerator laboratory Fermilab announced in 2019 that they would use CentOS 8 instead of Scientific Linux 8.

 Rocky Linux is now popular and used in the same cases as CentOS was before.
-The reliability and performance make it a fantastic option for a server operating system and web hosting.
+Its reliability and performance make it a fantastic option for server operating systems and web hosting.
 Additionally, Rocky Linux is suitable for hyperscale, cloud, and high-performance computing.

 Being cost-effective and providing all RHEL features for free makes Rocky suitable for all medium enterprises and even for private use.